 The opening ceremonies of the Olympic Games have evolved greatly over the years.
-It wasn't until 1908, for example, that it became a tradition for the Greek delegation to lead the parade of nations and the host country's delegation to enter as the finale.
+It wasn't until the 1908 Summer Olympic Games in London, for example, that it became a tradition for the Greek delegation to lead the parade of nations and the host country's delegation to enter as the finale.
 Now that's how it's always done.

-The Olympic flag and oath weren't unfurled until the 1920 games, and the cauldron lighting didn't start being a custom until the 1928 games.
-And even then, there wasn't a torch relay until the 1936 games [source: Time].
+The Olympic flag and oath weren't unfurled until the 1920 Summer Olympic Games in Berlin, and the cauldron lighting didn't become customary until the 1928 Summer Olympic Games in Amsterdam.
+And even then, there wasn't a torch relay until the 1936 Summer Olympic Games in Berlin [source: Time].

 Nowadays, the opening ceremonies have several components that are pretty much fixed.
 We'll go through the rundown on the next page.